peterthehan/create-discord-bot/README.md

 4. Invite your bot to a server using: [https://discordapp.com/oauth2/authorize?scope=bot&client_id=DISCORD_BOT_CLIENT_ID_PLACEHOLDER](https://discordapp.com/oauth2/authorize?scope=bot&client_id=DISCORD_BOT_CLIENT_ID_PLACEHOLDER)

-> Alternatively, `npx peterthehan/create-discord-bot` will generate a bot invite link for you when you create the project for the first time and you provide a valid bot token.
+> Alternatively, `npx peterthehan/create-discord-bot` will generate a bot invite link for you when you create a bot project and you provide a valid bot token.

 > A Discord bot's client ID is not the same as its token.
 Keep your token and any file containing it **private**.
 If your token ever leaks or you suspect it may have leaked, simply `regenerate` a new token to invalidate your compromised token.